Introduction

 Recap

-Instead of using Box
+Instead of using Box, we:

 - Used a

-composable. - Gave the
+Columncomposable. - Gave the

-modifier. - Placed the footer outside the scrolling area.
+LazyColumnaweight(1f)modifier. - Placed the footer outside the scrolling area.

 This ensures a clean layout without unnecessary nesting.